Stability of Thin Shell and Wormhole Configurations: Schwarzschild, Schwarzschild -- (Anti-) de Sitter, and FLRW Spacetimes: FLRW spacetime

 In this section, we turn our attention to a junction between a spacetime defined by the Friedmann-Lemaître-Robertson-Walker (FLRW) metric and a Schwarzschild or Schwarzschild - (anti-) de Sitter spacetime.
 The FLRW line element is defined as

 where $a(t)$ is the scale factor.

 We denote the FLRW spacetime as $\mathcal{M}^-$ and the Schwarzschild spacetime as $\mathcal{M}^+$.

 Unlike the previous stationary spacetimes, the FLRW spacetime is expanding.
 Here we follow the precedent established in the Swiss Cheese Cosmological Model, which considers spherical regions of Schwarzschild spacetime matched to an FLRW background \cite{dyer2000swisscheesecosmologicalmodel}.
 In these cases, it is typical to define a hypersurface that is expanding at the same rate as the FLRW so that in the FLRW frame it is stationary apart from the evolution of the hypersurface radius defined in equation (\ref{evolution eq}).
-The surface in the FLRW frame will be defined by $r_{\rm f}=R(\tau)$.
-The static solution solved for here will be one for which $\dot{R}=0$.
+The surface in the FLRW frame is defined by $r_{\rm f}=R(\tau)$.
+The static solution solved for here is the one for which $\dot{R}=0$.

 In the Schwarzschild (or Schwarzschild - (Anti) de Sitter) frame, we define the surface as $r_{\rm s} = a(t(\tau))R(\tau)\equiv\chi(\tau)$.
 This allows our junction to satisfy the first Darmois condition (equation \ref{1st darmois}) as in the Swiss Cheese Model.
 Unlike the Swiss Cheese Model, however, we do not need to satisfy the second Darmois condition as we are using thin shells which cause a discontinuity in extrinsic curvature \cite{sahu2024singularhypersurfacesshellscosmology}.